Channel - BCCDC GRAND ROUNDS SERIES

 COVID19: Treating disease, and figuring out what works.
 Redux.

-Summary: This talk will focus on the current therapeutics landscape for COVID19, and where things are headed in the coming months.
 Presenter: Dr. Srinivas Murthy is Clinical Associate Professor in the Department of Pediatrics in the Faculty of Medicine at the University of British Columbia.
 His research focuses on clinical trial design and implementation across populations around the world for severe and emerging infections.
 For COVID-19, he serves on a number of government and public health advisory capacities, and is principal investigator of two multi-national clinical trials.

 BC CDC Presenters